 - At primary level, the request would automatically be granted.

 - At secondary level, the request would be granted in all but exceptional circumstances, which are understood as relating to safeguarding issues.
 This would apply until three terms before a child turned 16, at which point a child would be able to opt-in to sex education for one term if they so choose.

-Robert Long is a social policy researcher at the House of Commons Library, specialising in education
+This article was written by Robert Long, social policy researcher at the House of Commons Library, specialising in education